UCANR

 Virtual Fencing for Tracking Livestock

-VF collars use satellites to determine their GPS location within a few meters and use cellular signal to send and receive data and updates to the user.
+VF collars use satellites to determine their GPS location within a few yards and use cellular signal to send and receive data and updates to the user.
 Users can monitor each animal’s a) real-time location, b) historical tracks, and c) pasture utilization.
 This is especially helpful on large, remote, or forested ranges where animals are otherwise hard to locate.
 Reported benefits include faster roundups, alerts for stationary animals (who may be sick or have lost a collar), and faster response times for escaped animals.

 Image